Skip to content

 Troubleshooting

-codex mcp list shows kruxos as failed
+codex mcp list shows kruxos-gateway as failed

-KRUXOS_ENDPOINT=wss://localhost:7700 \
+KRUXOS_USER_TOKEN=krx_user_… \

 Most common causes: